holyaustin/GHO-Energy/README.md

 1. Create new Communities: Users can use the platform to create energy communities with a DAO governance.
 Energy Community is defined in regulatory frameworks across Europe and USA to allow citizens, businesses and public entities to take an active role in decarbonization.
 One of the advantages is the possibility of exchanging energy between the members of the community in a P2P scheme.
 2. DAO governance: The DAO should help members decide who is in or out of the community, and allow for shared decision making on investments, assets maintenance, energy sharing, community operation, etc.
    Financing: The Crowdloan smart contract allows investors to pledge assets to a particular community.
 During a certain period the funds are locked.
 Afterwards, the investors are able to withdraw their funds plus the yield.
 3. Operational Support: The platform leverages Chainlink Functions to fetch: a. energy prices from electricity market, b. energy tariffs from the regulator c. community members consumption and production from the energy distributor and d. execute market algorithm (double auction) to calculate the equilibrium price and transaction every hour.
 The data is stored on chain, can be used by 3rd party providers to bill members according to the market results.
 It could also be used, for an on-chain settlement between members of the community.
-This feature was only developed for the Iberian Market (Portugal and Spain).

 ## Challenges we ran into